 I have been writing about having serious conversations with your young person frequently.
 It is equally important that kids have three or more adults to go to for help and have serious discussions with them.
 Having serious conversations with those that the family knows, likes, and trusts allows your child to ask some of their private questions.
 It gives them a chance to express themselves through their lens of understanding without fear of criticism or advice lectures.

 When kids have someone to whom they can go and have a serious conversation, it lifts their spirits.
 It helps them to develop their understanding, to be more tolerant and forthcoming with their personality.
 As a young person, I delivered newspapers after school, which was the norm in those days.
 I had a customer who asked me to mow his lawn, which I eagerly accepted to make some extra money.
 After I completed the job, he would have me come in and sit with him at the kitchen table.
 He would get me a glass of tea, and we would talk.
 It didn’t take long before I felt very comfortable sharing with him some of my concerns.
 He was a great help to me in helping me to gain a better understanding of our family, life, and goal setting.
-My parents knew the family, and they went to our church, so a relationship of trust existed there as well.
+My parents knew the family, and they went to our church, so a relationship of trust existed there.
 I found it most helpful to take some time to talk with him.
 After I graduated from college and began my profession in education, I continued to write and share with him.
 We would exchange phone calls and write letters.
 There was a fond exchange of helpfulness and advice.
-It gave both of us to share our stories and apply them to life.
+It gave both of us the to share our stories and apply them to life.
 It was strengthening and added resilience to my life and, hopefully, to his as well.

 Yours for Better Parenting,